Psychedelic/cover-validator/README.md

 - Required inputs:
   - `canisterId` (string): ID of the canister you want to build
   - `publicKey` (hex string): public key of `ownerId`
   - `repoAccessToken` (string): Personal Access Token of a github account that is an **OWNER** or has **TRIAGE** permission to the canister repo.
-[How to create Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+Leave it empty if your repo is public [How to create Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
   - `signature` is signed with the `timestamp` being the message and will be expired after 5 minutes.
   - `ownerId` (hex string): the controller of the canister
   - `timestamp`: the current time in milliseconds since the UNIX epoch, details [here](https://currentmillis.com/)